Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 84.1, is 19.6 points above Saturday's over/under.
+- The combined points per game average of the two teams, 84.1, is 19.6 points greater than Saturday's over/under.

-- The 35.3 combined points per game that these two squads have allowed this season are 29.2 fewer than the 64.5 total in this contest.
+- These two squads combine to allow 35.3 points per game, 29.2 fewer than this contest's over/under.

-- The average total in Buckeyes games this season is 64.4, 0.1 points fewer than Saturday's total of 64.5 .
+- The average total in Buckeyes games this season is 64.4, 0.1 points fewer than Saturday's over/under of 64.5 .

-- The 64.5 total in this game is 12.5 points higher than the 52 average total in Wolverines games this season.
+- The 52.0 PPG average total in Wolverines games this season is 12.5 points fewer than this game's over/under.

 Ohio State Stats and Trends

-- Ohio State has seven wins against the spread in 11 games this season.
+- In Ohio State's 11 games this year, it has seven wins against the spread.

-- The Buckeyes have an ATS record of 7-4 in their 11 games as a favorite of 8.5 points or more so far this season.
+- This season, the Buckeyes have an against the spread record of 7-4 in their 11 games as a favorite of 8.5 points or more.

-- Ohio State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- In games that Ohio State amasses over 306.7 yards, the team is 7-4 against the spread and 10-1 overall.
+- Ohio State is 7-4 against the spread and 10-1 overall when the team picks up over 306.7 yards.

-- The Buckeyes have nine giveaways this season, while the Wolverines have 15 takeaways .

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.